PSLmodels/OG-Core/docs/book/content/theory/firms.md

   Gross income for the firms is $p_{m,t}F(K_{m,t},K_{g,m,t},L_{m,t})$.
 Labor costs to the firm are $w_t L_{m,t}$, and capital costs are $(r_t +\delta_{M,t})K_{m,t}$.
 The government supplies public capital $K_{g,m,t}$ to the firms at no cost.
 The per-period interest rate (rental rate) of capital for firms is $r_t$.
 The per-period economic depreciation rate for private capital is $\delta_{M,t}\in[0,1]$.[^delta_M] The $\delta^\tau_{m,t}$ parameter in the last term of the profit function governs how much of capital depreciation can be deducted from the corporate income tax.

   Taxes enter the firm's profit function {eq}`EqFirmsProfit` in two places.
 The first is the corporate income tax rate $\tau^{corp}_{m,t}$, which is a flat tax on corporate income that can vary by industry $m$.
 Corporate income is defined as gross income minus labor costs.
-This will cause the corporate tax to only distort the firms' capital demand decision.
+This will cause the corporate tax to only have a direct effect on the firms' capital demand decision.

   The tax policy also enters the profit function {eq}`EqFirmsProfit` through depreciation deductions at rate $\delta^\tau_{m,t}$, which then lower corporate tax liability.
 When $\delta^\tau_{m,t}=0$, no depreciation expense is deducted from the firm's tax liability.
 When $\delta^\tau_{m,t}=\delta_{M,t}$, all economic depreciation is deducted from corporate income.